antononcube/Raku-Jupyter-Chatbook/README.md

 This Raku package is a fork of Brian Duggan's ["Jupyter::Kernel"](https://github.com/bduggan/raku-jupyter-kernel), [BDp1].

-Here are the top opening statements of the README of "Jupyter::Chatbook":
+Here are the top opening statements of the README of "Jupyter::Kernel":

 > "Jupyter::Kernel" is a pure Raku implementation of a Raku kernel for Jupyter clients¹.